BOSNIA AND HERZEGOVINA

 GSSW also offers an international experiential MSW course entitled "The Social Work Response in Post-War Bosnia."
 Developed in partnership with the University of Sarajevo School of Social Work, the course focuses on human services responses to the Bosnian War and genocide (1992-1995).

 You will learn about Bosnian history, culture, religion and politics, then spend two weeks in Bosnia where, paired with Bosnian social work students, you'll visit historically significant sites and social work agencies.
-You will also attend lectures by University of Sarajevo faculty and sessions of Bosnian war crimes tribunals.
+You will also attend lectures by University of Sarajevo faculty and visit the Bosnian war crimes court.

 INTERNATIONAL EXPERIENTIAL TRAVEL